Ashley Rheuark

 Ashley Rheuark (left) at the podium of the 2017 IPSC Rifle World Shoot.

-Ashley Rheuark is a highly accomplished American sport shooter who took silver medal in the standard division lady category at the 2017 IPSC Handgun World Shoot, and silver medal in the open division lady category at the 2017 IPSC Rifle World Shoot.
-She is also USPSA National Champion, ranked as an IDPA Distinguished Master (the first ever female to achieve this rank), and has proven herself as a strong competitor in multigun (3-Gun) competitions.
+Ashley Rheuark is an American sport shooter who took silver medal in the Standard Division Lady category at the 2017 IPSC Handgun World Shoot, and silver medal in the Open Division Lady category at the 2017 IPSC Rifle World Shoot.
+She is also USPSA National Champion, ranked as an IDPA Distinguished Master (the first ever woman to achieve this rank), and has proven herself as a strong competitor in multigun (3-Gun) competitions.